Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Introduction

+{To explain these results and the difference in proving eigenvalue UB and LB, we start by introducing the notion of {\it point-wise rate} and {\it form rate}.
+In the current paper, }

-A summary of results with needed assumptions is provided in Table \ref{tab:theory-summary}.
-The point-wise rate and form rate of standard graph Laplacian only require a differentiable and decay condition of $h$ as originally taken in \cite{coifman2006diffusion}, and even without Assumption \ref{assump:h-C2-nonnegative}(C3) non-negativity.
-In literature, the point-wise rate of random-walk graph Laplacian $(I-D^{-1}W)$ with differentiable and decay $h$ was shown to be $O(\epsilon, \sqrt{\frac{\log N}{N \epsilon^{d/2+1}}})$ in \cite{singer2006graph}.
+$\bullet$ Point-wise convergence of graph Laplacians {is shown to have the rate of $O\left( \epsilon, \sqrt{\frac{\log N}{N \epsilon^{d/2+1}}} \right)$.
+We call this rate the ``point-wise rate'', and denote by ${\rm Err}_{ pt}$.} $\bullet$ Convergence of the graph Dirichlet form $\frac{1}{\epsilon N^2}u^T (D-W) u$ applied to smooth manifold functions, i.e., $u = \{ f(x_i) \}_{i=1}^N$ for $f$ smooth on $\calM$, {is shown to have the rate of $O\left( \epsilon, \sqrt{\frac{\log N}{N \epsilon^{d/2}}} \right)$.
+We call this rate the ``form rate'', and denote by ${\rm Err}_{form}$.} In literature, the point-wise convergence of random-walk graph Laplacian $(I-D^{-1}W)$ with differentiable and decay $h$ was firstly shown to have rate $O(\epsilon, \sqrt{\frac{\log N}{N \epsilon^{d/2+1}}})$ in \cite{singer2006graph}.
 The exposition in \cite{singer2006graph} was for Gaussian $h$ but the analysis therein extends directly to general $h$.
-The form rate with differentiable $h$ was shown to be $O(\epsilon, \sqrt{\frac{\log N}{N \epsilon^{d/2}}})$ in \cite{cheng2020convergence} via a V-statistic analysis. \cite{cheng2020convergence} also derived point-wise rate for both the random-walk and the un-normalized graph Laplacian $(D-W)$.
+The Dirichlet form convergence with differentiable $h$ was shown to have rate $O(\epsilon, \sqrt{\frac{\log N}{N \epsilon^{d/2}}})$ in \cite{cheng2020convergence} via a V-statistic analysis. \cite{cheng2020convergence} also derived point-wise rate for both the random-walk and the un-normalized graph Laplacian $(D-W)$.
 The analysis in \cite{cheng2020convergence} was mainly developed for kernel with adaptive bandwidth, and higher order regularity of $h$ ($C^4$ instead of $C^2$) was assumed to handle the complication due to variable kernel bandwidth.
 For the fixed-bandwidth kernel as in \eqref{eq:def-K-eps}, the analysis in \cite{cheng2020convergence} can be simplified to proceed under less restrictive conditions of $h$.
-We include more details in below when quoting these previous results.
-Our analysis of density-corrected graph Laplacian assumes $W_{ij} \ge 0$, and our main result of eigen-covergence needs $h$ to be Gaussian, thus we include (C3) in Assumption \ref{assump:h-C2-nonnegative} to simplify exposition.
+We include more details in below when quoting these previous results, {which pave the way towards proving eigen-convergence.}